Ratings & Reviews

 Sabrina Ruzzi, Marketing Manager at Kambukka, said, “I think UGC demonstrates the look and feel of the brand because you can actually see the way the real product will look, which for us is very, very important… it’s like a real-life implementation of the products, which is quite important to understand all of the benefits of the product.”

 One thing is for sure, representing the brand through the eyes of their customers worked wonders for Kambukka.
 They achieved their goal of increasing sales with a 9.81% increase in conversion rate thanks to their authentic UGC.

 While increasing conversions is always the main goal, there are a number of other benefits that consumer goods brands can take advantage of with the help of UGC.
 Let’s take a look at how Lékué connects with customers to build a loyal brand community thanks to customer content.

 Innovative kitchenware brand, Lékué, has a strong brand community, based in large part on their customers’ shared love and appreciation for healthy eating.

 Lékué wanted to capitalize on all the pictures their customers were sharing, which included not just a Lékué product but also the amazing meals and snacks that customers were making.

 The addition of UGC to their website meant Lekué personalized their products and showed the individual ways that real life customers welcome Lekué into their lives.

 By showing the variety of meals their customers make using Lékué products, individuality and flair is injected into the site, which differentiates Lékué from other brands and keeps customers coming back to them.
-For instance in the photo below you can see someone has posted a picture of a ratatouille they made and then stored in a Lékué container.
+For instance in the photo below you can see someone has posted a picture of homemade ice cream made with Lékué molds.